How to Run an Effective A/B Test on Your Ecommerce Website

 Set up the test

 Once you have enough traffic to complete the test in a reasonable amount of time, set up and start the test.
 If you have an A/B testing tool, it’s generally pretty easy to set up A/B tests that are straightforward like changing the text for CTAs or testing different images.
 More advanced tests (e.g., testing a new sight navigation) may require a developer.
-If you don’t have an A/B testing tool but you use Google Analytics, Google Optimize is a free tool that works well for most A/B tests.
+If you're A/B testing in Google Analytics, Google Optimize is a free tool that works well for most A/B tests.

 Check for duplicate transactions

 Google Analytics is one of the most popular web analytics tool in the ecommerce industry.
 However, unless you take the necessary steps to prevent Google Analytics from recording duplicate transactions, your numbers may be inflated.
 Every time a customer lands on the page that fires the transaction, Google Analytics will record a duplicate transaction for that transaction ID, as well as duplicate revenue.

 Duplicate transactions typically happen when users restore the order confirmation page from a closed browser session on their desktop or mobile device.
 This occurrence can greatly skew data in general, especially for A/B tests.
 It's best to eliminate duplicate transactions before running an experiment.

 More information on how to identify and prevent duplicate transactions in Google Analytics can be found here.